13 Aug What can we take from this Regency original interior design into our homes?

 Finally, I noticed the walnut carriage clock sitting above the fireplace.
 An exquisite piece, it was made by Thwaites and Reed in 1816 and is housed in a case designed by Soane.
 Beautiful pieces of furniture and ornament will always carry muster in the interiors of today.
 Whether your décor is contemporary or classic consider cherry picking a few antiques or even commissioning a piece for an understated but extremely personal touch.

 There is no doubt in my mind that we can all take valuable insight from the interior designs created by Sir John Soane.
 He was an innovator of his day and a master at creating his ‘fanciful effects’.
-Anyone who owns a Regency or Georgian home should visit the Soane Museum for inspiration.
+Anyone who owns a Regency or Georgian home should visit the Soane Museum for inspiration and do get in touch with us at Etons of Bath if you’d like to implement any of the ideas of designs you see into your own home.